abarichello/Amnesia-Brawl/README.md

 <img src="https://i.imgur.com/y1QRaW5.png" align="center">

 # How to Play
-To play the game you can download the binaries on the 'Release', or compile it yourself using the Makefile provided, you also need to install the SFML and Box2D liraries to play.
+To play the game you can download the binaries on the 'Releases' tab, or compile it yourself using the Makefile provided.

 ### Linux
 1. Download the latest release in the 'Releases' tab located in this repository.
 2. Extract the zip file to your prefered location.
 3. Install the [SFML](https://www.sfml-dev.org/download.php) and [Box2D](https://github.com/erincatto/Box2D) libraries from their respective websites (or through your favorite package manager).
-4. Download the audio files from this README and put the `audio` folder in `game/media`
 5. Execute the binary file.

 ### Windows
 Currently under testing.
-1. Follow the same steps as the linux instructions except for the libraries instalation.
+1. Follow the same steps as the Linux instructions except for the libraries instalation.

-# Downloading the audio
-Audio files are too big for GitHub's low download speeds, so you can download them through [this link]().
+2. Execute the amnesia.exe file and Enjoy!

+If you choose to compile the game yourself here is the [download link](https://drive.google.com/file/d/1G-M5IxnJmXdDC_GP1rudrmNml6-ViKWQ/view?usp=sharing) to the audio files since they are not included in the repository.
 After downloading the zip extract the `audio` folder to `game/media` folder.

-Alternatively you can clone the source code and compile the game using the Makefile provided, but you still have to download the libraries to run the game (not that complicated).
+These files are included if you download the game from the 'Releases tab so there is no need to download it again.

 # Controls
 Game supports 2 to 4 players and currently has 3 maps.